IBM/code-engine-python-sdk/README_FIRST.md

       (e.g. `platform-services-python-sdk`).

   - `<package>/__init__.py`:
-    - modify module docstring to contain description for your package (e.g. `"""Python client library for the IBM Cloud Platform Services"""`)
+    - modify module docstring to contain a description for your package (e.g. `"""Python client library for the IBM Cloud Platform Services"""`)
     - comment out the import for `ExampleServiceV1` (later, you'll add a similar import for each service added to your project).